Skip to main content

 ✎ Technique: Pointer gestures

 All operations must use simple gestures that need only a single touch.
-Gestures that need two fingers or complicated movements can be hard to operate for people with hand tremors or limited movement.
-Users with alternative input devices such as a mouth stick, sip-and-puff, or head mouse also benefit.
-Simple gestures are easier for someone with cognitive impairments to remember and use.
 If the site or application does use multi-touch gestures, be sure to also provide simple interfaces.

 ✎ Technique: Motion actuation

-Ensure that functions that are triggered by moving a device (for example, shaking or tilting) or by gesturing towards the device (so that sensors like a camera can pick up and interpret the gesturing), can also be operated by more conventional user interface components, unless the motion is essential for the function or not using motions or gestures would invalidate the activity.
+Ensure that functions that are triggered by moving a device or by gesturing towards the device can also be operated by more conventional user interface components.

 ✎ Technique: Status messages